jinzaizhichi/my-boring-python/py/rs_en.md

 Chinese study, for their own, for lots of money to support their family.

-But foreigners study(ofcause not all) is to discover, to discover what we don't know.
+But foreigners study  (of cause not all) is to discover, to discover what we don't know.

 This is the difference.